NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 “Guan Wei?”
 A slight astonishment could be seen on He Quanxin’s face, “I remember Red-clothed gang’s leader is also surnamed, Guan.”

 “That’s right.
 This Guan Wei is the younger blood brother of the Red Cloth bandits’ leader.
 Furthermore, former’s Internal Energy had already attained ninth layer,” Cheng Shine spoke without trying to hide anything.
-He knew that he absolutely couldn’t trick the counterpart on the such a matter.
+He knew that he absolutely couldn’t trick the counterpart on such a matter.
 Otherwise, not to mention being related by marriage, they might even become sworn enemies in future.

 Several thoughts emerged in He Quanxin’s mind.
 After pondering for a few moments, he asked, “Brother, I wonder who came from Xu family to help?”